 Now we need to handle the language of percentages and proportions and, of course, the language we need will vary according to the topic and content of the pie charts.
 That is one reason why it is vital to study the title and any sub-headings of the charts.

 Pie chart review

 Take this example and decide what type of language we will need to describe it.

-At the same time, we must be able to use language of comparison – to say which country had the largest and smallest share etc. Some key words here are:
+At the same time, we must be able to use the language of comparison – to say which country had the largest and smallest share etc. Some keywords here are:

-Usually, Task 1 will not be just one pie chart to describe but two or maybe more.
+Usually, task 1 will not be just one pie chart to describe but two or maybe more.
 This might involve two pie charts related in terms of “opposition” but static in the sense that both refer to the same time frame, normally a year.
-Look at the following which present for the year 2108 the principal European Union trade partners in terms of food and drink: the first chart concerns export partners and the second, import.
+Look at the following which presents for the year 2018 the principal European Union trade partners in terms of food and drink: the first chart concerns export partners and the second, import.